jake-t-snyder/assignment/assignment.md

 ### Project focus:

-Modeling the effect of sedimentation on herbivorous fish behavior and feeding and its implications in coral-algal phase shifts.
+Modeling the effect of sedimentation on herbivorous fish behavior and feeding and their implications in coral-algal phase shifts.

 ### Why I chose this course: